-P: Consent of instructor Specially arranged instruction within specialized subject area.
+P: Consent of instructor.
+Specially arranged instruction within specialized subject area.
 May take form of field experience, in which case there will be close collaboration between specialized faculty member and the work supervisor, who will jointly evaluate performance.
 May be taken with approval of dean, who will confer with appropriate faculty.

 HER-R 529 Interdisciplinary Collaboration in the Visual Arts (3 cr.)
-P: MFA in Visual Art student or consent of instructor A studio-based course designed to foster the cross-fertilization of ideas across media emphasis areas.
+P: Visual Art M.F.A. student or consent of instructor.
+A studio-based course designed to foster the cross-fertilization of ideas across media emphasis areas.